st8tikratio/Uselessness/blockchain/cardano/catalyst/catalyst-vote-weight.md

   - Proposal 5, $P_5$, funding = 350,000

 ## Math
-- The voter has requested voted yes to proposal that amount to $1,550,000 ADA
+- The voter has voted yes to proposals that amount to 1,550,000 ADA
-- Sum of voted proposals, $SP_v$, is $P_1+...+P_5 = 155,000,000$
+- Sum of voted proposals, $SP_v$, is $P_1+...+P_5 = 1,550,000$
-- The voter has voted yes on proposals that could not be accomodated by the category's allocated funding, $C_f$ = 1,550,000
+- The voter has voted yes on proposals that could not be accomodated by the category's allocated funding, $C_f$ = 1,500,000
 - $SP_v - C_f = -50,000$
 - The system provides a warning: You have over-allocated the category budget by 50,000 ADA.
 Please adjust your voting